 The Lib Tech La Nina MC is a very different board.
 Lib Tech calls this C1 which makes the La Nina is kind of like a BTX board in the front and then a C2 BTX board in the back.
 It’s really hard to characterize this board when you compare it to other hybrid shapes.
 Some are tapered and some have a similar shape with directional rocker but none have a ride like this.

 I was wrong about the set back It’s 1″ instead of .75″

-The 2015 Lib Tech La Nina MC changed up the sizing and eliminated the smaller and larger sizes but it’s still the same ride.
+The 2015 and 2016 Lib Tech La Nina MC changed up the sizing and eliminated the smaller and larger sizes but it’s still the same ride.
 Not much has changed with the 2014 La Nina MC vs. The 2013 La Nina MC with the exceptions of a few minor tweaks.
 It’s still a good but weirdly unique double ender freeride/all mountain/All Mountain Freestyle really hard to define kind of board.

 Size 159 and 162 from past models